 On the other hand, arthritis is a defined medical entity with many variants.
 All types of arthritis cause joint pain (arthralgia), but not all types of arthralgia are diagnosed as a variant of arthritis.
 These are the most common types of arthritis:

-- Rheumatoid arthritis: It is known as the prototype ofarthritis, but it is not the only one.
+- 5 Stages of Rheumatoid arthritis: It is known as the prototype ofarthritis, but it is not the only one.
 Rheumatoid arthritis is an autoimmunedisease that results in swollen and painful joints.
 There’s an inflammatoryprocess in the joints affecting the joint capsule, the articular cartilage, and the bones, and it usually causesdeformation and limitation of the range of movement in the long run.
 It regularlyappears in middle-aged women with geneticpredisposition and some environmental factors, and it often needs steroids torelieve the pain.

 - Juvenile Idiopathic arthritis: It isclosely linked with rheumatoid arthritis, but it usually appears inchildren aged 1 to 6 years.
 It is similar to rheumatoid arthritis but does notattack the cartilage so severely, and itmay be self-limited.
 The term “idiopathic”means there’s no possible cause or explanation yet, and there is still ongoingresearch.
 However, some authors say it may be causedby a genetic predisposition along with psychological stress.